-Based on the preceding assessment, the Proposed Project will have impacts to natural resources; however, the measures outlined below will reduce any impacts to the maximum extent practicable.
-The Proposed Project will have measurable impacts on water quality, but measures would be implemented to ensure that pollutant concentrations would be below applicable standards, regulations, and guidelines, and within existing conditions or designated uses.
-Pursuant to the CZMA, the Proposed Project will have no reasonably foreseeable effects on coastal uses and resources.
-Pursuant to the Marine Mammal Protection Act, the Proposed Project is not likely to or will not result in takes of marine mammals.
-Pursuant to the Magnuson-Stevens Act, the Proposed Project will have no effect to EFH or Habitat Areas of Concern.
-Pursuant to the Migratory Bird Treaty Act, the Proposed Project will not result in take of migratory birds or the parts, nests, or eggs of such bird.
-Pursuant to the BGEPA, the Proposed Project will not result in take of Bald or Golden Eagles or the parts, nests, or eggs of such bird.
+Based on the preceding assessment, the Proposed Action will have impacts to natural resources; however, the measures outlined below will reduce any impacts to the maximum extent practicable.
+The Proposed Action will have measurable impacts on water quality, but measures would be implemented to ensure that pollutant concentrations would be below applicable standards, regulations, and guidelines, and within existing conditions or designated uses.
+Pursuant to the CZMA, the Proposed Action will have no reasonably foreseeable effects on coastal uses and resources.
+Pursuant to the Marine Mammal Protection Act, the Proposed Action is not likely to or will not result in takes of marine mammals.
+Pursuant to the Magnuson-Stevens Act, the Proposed Action will have no effect to EFH or Habitat Areas of Concern.
+Pursuant to the Migratory Bird Treaty Act, the Proposed Action will not result in a take of migratory birds or the parts, nests, or eggs of such bird.
+Pursuant to the BGEPA, the Proposed Action will not result in a take of Bald or Golden Eagles or the parts, nests, or eggs of such bird.